 On the other hand, most experienced beekeepers know which plants are in flower in any season, which bloom follows another, and how long each lasts.
 Longtime beekeepers notice variations in the weather from year to year, and they know if things are early or late.

-Times of nectar dearth depend on location
+The timing of nectar dearths depends on your location

 Here in the coastal Pacific Northwest, we can expect the summer dearth to follow the blackberry bloom—an event that coincides with the beginning of the dry season.
 But if you dropped me in the middle of Texas, Alberta, or Kentucky, I wouldn’t know the plants, the weather patterns, or the rhythm of the seasons.
 Dearth is always regional.